 2022 saw stocks gyrating wildly as the Fed's meeting marked a major shift from a zerorates policy and it announced that rates would start to rise starting in March 2022, causing investors to reassess valuations across the entire stock market.
 This was exacerbated by geopolitical tensions as Russia invaded Ukraine on 24th February 2022, unexpectedly interrupting global recovery from the Coronavirus Disease of 2019 (COVID-19) pandemic.
-It further aggravated the shortages and supply chain issues in certain critical goods and key commodities such as crude oil & gas, aluminium, wheat, corn and fertilizers.
-The escalation of sanctions has put further strain on already burdened shipping, logistic and supply chains.
-Markets slipped further across April 2022, plaqued by rising interest rates, monetary tightening by the US Federal Reserve, inflation worries and the Ukraine war.
+It further aggravated the shortages and supply chain issues in certain critical goods and key commodities.
+Markets slipped further across April 2022, plagued by rising interest rates, monetary tightening by the US Federal Reserve, inflation worries and the Ukraine war.
 Market sentiment has worsened with extreme volatility in US markets over May 2022, with global inflation rates remaining elevated.
 Oil benchmarks marched steadily higher as Russian shipments were squeezed by European Union (EU) and US sanctions, and as China ended its COVID-19 lockdown in Shanghai, bolstering demand in an already tight market.
-After a flat month (June 2022) with wild swings, US markets rallied to their best month of 2022 (July 2022) as investors' fears about the aggressive pacing of Fed interest rate hikes started to wane and the idea that inflation has perhaps peaked began to settle in.
+After a flat month (June 2022) with wild swings, US markets rebounded in July 2022 as investors' fears about the aggressive pacing of Fed interest rate hikes waned.